Who Done It? (1942 film): Who's on first?

+Music

+When Mervyn makes it to the Wheel Of Fortune radio program on time, he is greeted with an instrumental section of the song "You're A Lucky Fellow, Mr. Smith", featured in their film Buck Privates (appropriately enough, to celebrate the "lucky" winner).

 Release

 After completion of this film, Abbott and Costello began a tour of the United States to help promote the selling of U.S. War Bonds.

 Who Done It? was re-released in 1949 with Keep 'Em Flying, and in 1954 with Ride 'Em Cowboy.

 Home media

 This film has been released three times on VHS 1989, 1991 and 2000.
 It has also been released twice on DVD.
-The first time, on The Best of Abbott and Costello Volume One, on February 10, 2004, and again on October 28, 2008 as part of Abbott and Costello: The Complete Universal Pictures Collection.
+The first time, on The Best of Abbott and Costello Volume One, on February 10, 2004, and again on October 28, 2008, as part of Abbott and Costello: The Complete Universal Pictures Collection.